aws-ia/terraform-aws-mendix-private-cloud/README.md

       }
     ```

-3. Edit the `terraform.tfvars` as in the following example:
+3. Edit `terraform.tfvars`, filling in your information, as in the following example:

     ```
     aws_region                   = ""